davefancher/ReactReduxWorkshop/readme.md

 ## Module 10: Higher-Order Components

-In our example App, we have a LoginForm component that either returns a form to allow the user to login:
+In our example app, we have a `LoginForm` component that either returns a form to allow the user to login:

 ```js
 <div className="form-inline">